ihlec/P2PShipBattle/readme.md

 ## TODO
-- grey out the player rendering when died (ghost)
-- when host player is killed on water, boats get stuck
 - npc boats should avoid ramming each other.
+- joining player might spawn in water if host is next to water